nammonman/Equalizer-APO-eq-generator/README.md

 # Equalizer-APO-eq-generator
+DISCLAIMER: I am not in any way afiliated with Equalizer APO.
+All rights to its owner.\
+this is just a project i worked on for fun.
 ### V 0.1
 this python script reads an audio recording from your speaker to calculate an eq profile for the Equalizer APO application to (hopefully) improve the sound of it!